potatocodex/rijndael-dudi265/README.md

 # rijndael-dudi-265
-Secure System Library for the dot net Framework environment
+Secure System Library for the dot net Framework Environment

 ## Intro
 Created for easy to use cryptography on the C# Environment